InteSpring

 What should you expect when wearing a walking exoskeleton?

-The initial experience feels unusual because you’re adding a mechanical structure to your body that changes how movement feels.
-Most people need an adjustment period of several days to a few weeks to move naturally whilst wearing an exoskeleton.
+The initial experience of wearing an exoskeleton for walking feels unusual because you’re adding a mechanical structure to your body that fundamentally changes how movement feels.
+Most people need an adjustment period of several days to a few weeks to move naturally whilst wearing a walking exoskeleton.
 Your brain needs time to incorporate the device into your body schema and learn how to work with rather than against the assistance it provides.
+Active exoskeletons typically require longer adaptation periods than passive systems due to their powered assistance patterns.

 You’ll notice the physical sensations of attachment points against your body, the slight restriction in movement range, and the different feedback from the ground as forces transfer through the exoskeleton structure.
 Some systems feel quite natural after the learning period, whilst others maintain a more mechanical feel.
 Comfort improves as you learn optimal adjustment settings and which clothing works best underneath.